-GeoGrid assessed the Vilyui OGP petroleum potential and localized promising areas using basin modeling and the comprehensive reprocessing and reinterpretation of historical G&G information.
+GeoGrid assessed the Vilyui OGP petroleum potential and localized promising areas using basin modelling and the comprehensive reprocessing and reinterpretation of historical G&G information.
 The work was performed in accordance with the multiparametric interpretation method using basin analogues.
-Thus, promising petroleum accumulation areas were identified through basin modeling and petroleum system evolution modeling.
+Thus, promising petroleum accumulation areas were identified through basin modelling and petroleum system evolution modelling.

 Historic information obtained from Rosgeolfond was reprocessed, reinterpreted and digitized to use it with modern equipment and served as input data.

 GeoGrid eventually identified 10 localized promising areas in terms of prospecting and exploration, and estimated expected resources and assessed the risks involved.

 The findings were submitted to the client together with recommendations for using subsurface resources and Vilyui OGP licensing.

 GeoGrid specialists constructed a regional basin model of the Barents Sea offshore area within Gazprom’s zone of interest using the results of advanced reprocessing, reinterpretation and velocity analysis of seismic data based on framework grid of seismic lines.

 GeoGrid used seismic reinterpretation data, structural basin model, core laboratory test data and published information to perform the following scope of work: